 How to Apply?

+If you want to participate in our Media and Journalism Program, please email us at Info@ecpalestine.org.
+We should be able to respond to your initial inquiry within 1-3 business days.
 In the subject line of your email, write “Volunteer in Media and Journalism.”
 When you respond, we will attach an application form.
 You can complete and return it to us to begin the process.

-EC Website: https://excellencenter.org/
+Website: https://excellencenter.org/

-Volunteer in Palestine: https://volunteerinpalestine.org/
+Volunteer In Palestine: https://volunteerinpalestine.org/

 Instagram: https://www.instagram.com/excellence.center